stefano-lombardi/stefano-lombardi.github.io/_pages/about.md

 {% include base_path %}

-I am an economist with research interests in Labour economics and applied econometrics.
+I am an economist with research interests in Labour and Health economics and applied econometrics.
 I am also interested in how public policies affect firm behaviour and performance, and in dynamic treatment evaluation and microsimulation techniques.

 I received my PhD in Economics from Uppsala University, Sweden, and [IFAU](https://www.ifau.se/en/) (Institute for Evaluation of Labor Market and Education Policy) in Autumn 2019.